jacobwilder/git-battle/README.md

 [![HomePage](https://imgur.com/dOmI2VY.png)](https://imgur.com/dOmI2VY.png)

 ### Overview
-* This application is meant to be used as a simplified method to decide on the best candidates to hire based on their past github history.
+* [Git-Clash](http://git-battle.herokuapp.com/) is meant to be used as a simplified method to decide on the best candidates to hire based on their past github history.
 * Face off against different github users head to head.
 Victory is based on a score that is calculated from followers, commits, and number of public repos.
 * Users can also search individual Github profiles as well as view previous battle leaderboards.